 The Inf1-DA exam lasts two hours and has three questions, each made up of several short sections.
 You should attempt all three questions.
 The marks available for each question and sub-question are shown on the exam paper.

 This is a “closed book” exam: you cannot take any books, notes, or other reference material into the examination hall.
-If you wish to take a dictionary into the exam then please contact the ITO to arrange for special permission.
+In some previous years dictionaries have been allowed: these are no longer permitted unless directed by the Student Disability Service.

-I recommended you write your exam answers in blue or black ink, with diagrams in pencil.
+I recommend you write your exam answers in blue or black ink, with diagrams in pencil.
 However, markers will always work to do their best with whatever is submitted.

 You may use a scientific calculator in the Inf1-DA exam, and I recommend that you do take one with you.
 It cannot be graphing or programmable, and there is a standard list of permitted calculators.
 In particular this includes the Casio FX-83GT PLUS which the manufacturers boldly claim is “allowed in every UK exam where a calculator can be used.”